tig-foundation/tig-monorepo/docs/challenges/vehicle_routing.md

 ## Our Challenge
 In TIG, the baseline route is determined by using Solomon's I1 insertion heuristic that iteratively inserts customers into routes based on a cost function that balances distance and time constraints.
 The routes are built one by one until all customers are served.

 Each instance of TIG's vehicle routing problem contains 16 random sub-instances with their own baseline routes & baseline distance.
 For each sub-instance, the total distance of your routes is used to calculate a `better_than_baseline`.
-Your average `better_than_baseline` over the sub-instances must be greater than the specified difficulty `better_than_baseline`.
+Your "average" `better_than_baseline` over the sub-instances must be greater than the specified difficulty `better_than_baseline`, where the average uses root mean square.
 Please see the challenge code for a precise specification.

 ## Applications
 * **Logistics & Delivery Services:** Optimizes parcel and ship routing by ensuring vehicles meet customer and operational time constraints, reducing operational costs and environmental impact [^1].